-Former host of “The Daily Show” Jon Stewart is fully vegan now, thanks to his partner, Tracey Stewart, and her compassion for animals.
+Former host of “The Daily Show” Jon Stewart is fully vegan now, thanks to his wife, Tracey Stewart, and her compassion for animals.

 In an interview with Rip Esselstyn, founder of the Engine 2 Plant-Strong diet, Stewart said he went vegetarian around the time that he left his role as the host of “The Daily Show” in 2015.